shipstone-labs/111-game/README.md

 # 111

-A word puzzle game where you must score exactly 111 points to win.
+A word puzzle game where you solve boards by scoring exactly 111 points.

 **Play:** https://ruzzle-pwa.pages.dev (or deploy your own)